AdaCore/gnatstudio/docs/users_guide/projects.rst

 naming conventions into your project.
 To do this, specify file name patterns.
-GPS uses these patterns to search for Ada units in each of source directories specified in the :ref:`Source_Directories_Selection` page using the `gnatname` tool to generate the required pragmas for the set of files.
+GPS uses these patterns to search for Ada units in each of source directories specified in the :ref:`Source_Directories_Selection` page using the :program:`gnatname` tool to generate the required pragmas for the set of files.
 Files with arbitrary naming convention are not compatible with naming scheme customization, so the next page will be skipped.

 .. index:: project; naming scheme